ubc-library-rc/r-microdata/content/R_example.md

 We will start with the 2022 dataset, then combine it with the 2020 dataset later to practice working with two datasets.

 Note, you are encouraged to code along in R with this section, but it is not required.
-If you are unfamiliar with R and RStudio, you may want to go over the Beginner R <a href="https://ubc-library-rc.github.io/Beginner_R_Part1/" target="_blank">part 1</a> and <a href="https://ubc-library-rc.github.io/Beginner_R_Part2/" target="_blank">part 2</a> workshops if you are working through this workshop on your own.
+If you are unfamiliar with R and RStudio, you may want to go over the Beginner R <a href="https://ubc-library-rc.github.io/Beginner_R_Part1/" target="_blank">part 1</a> and <a href="https://ubc-library-rc.github.io/Beginner_R_Part2/" target="_blank">part 2</a> workshops.

+We also cover material that we present more in depth in the <a href="https://ubc-library-rc.github.io/ggplot2_intro_workshop/" target="_blank">ggplot2</a>, <a href="https://ubc-library-rc.github.io/relational-data-r/" target="_blank">joining tables</a>, and <a href="https://ubc-library-rc.github.io/intro_to_tidyverse/" target="_blank">tidyverse</a> workshops.

 ## Set up the analysis

--   After downloading the <a href="https://abacus.library.ubc.ca/file.xhtml?persistentId=hdl:11272.1/AB2/PWWFK3/4K96XZ&version=1.0" target="_blank">2020</a> and <a href="https://abacus.library.ubc.ca/file.xhtml?persistentId=hdl:11272.1/AB2/PWWFK3/4K96XZ&version=1.0" target="_blank">2022</a> data, make sure to unzip the files.
--   Put both .csv files in the same spot on your computer.
--   In RStudio, set your <a href="https://ubc-library-rc.github.io/Beginner_R_Part1/content/about_R.html#set-up-part-2-tell-r-where-to-get-data" target="_blank">working directory</a> to where the files are
--   If you do not have the required packages installed, install them running these lines of code anywhere in RStudio.
+First, we will install (if needed) and load the packages we need for the workshop.
+Then we will download the files from abacus, unzip them, and read them into R.

 ``` r
 ## Install packages (only needs to be run once on your computer, then never again).